gau-veldt/Minetest-Blockiverse/blockiverse/docs/sector-object.md

 #Data storage specification

-1. All blockiverse related data are kept in a databse whose name is based on the name of the realm, indicated here as {RealmName}
+1. All blockiverse related data are kept in a database whose name is based on the name of the realm, indicated here as {RealmName}

 2. Format of sectors:
  * x_pc,y_pc,z_pc is the sector's universe coordinate in parsecs